 In this conversation, Tanner opens up about his perfect weekend, why people need change even when they don’t like it, and what separates a customer from a true partner.
 Fair warning: this isn’t your typical corporate interview.
 But as Tanner puts it: “I’m.
 Not.
 Normal.”

-I think as a chef, it’s really interesting, because you learn very quickly.
-There’s always ingredients that you don’t know, there’s dishes that you’ve never cooked, so you don’t know it all.
-And I think travel same thing like you just don’t know everything.
-And sometimes when you get immersed in your own world, there’s an opportunity to learn.
-So, I think what I try to do is I’m confident my ignorance and I try to tell everyone to do the same thing, be okay with it, and just always gain perspective.
+I think as a chef, it’s really interesting, you learn very quickly that there are always ingredients you don’t know and dishes you’ve never cooked.
+You realize you don’t know it all.
+And travel is the same way: you just don’t know everything.
+When you get immersed in your own world, you forget there’s always more to learn.

 What excites you most about the future of Winston?